tbarron/tbarron.github.io/done.md

 title: Answered Questions, Completed Tasks
 ---

+ * Figure out a way to add a "last update" time stamp in the footer so the date of the last update to the content file (not the footer file) shows up [2016-11-24 20:14:53]

+ * Move answered questions and completed tasks to a new page named done.md (-> done.html) [2016-11-24 20:13:20]

+ * Go back to github and generate the other themes so I can have them locally and jump around among them.
+[2016-11-24 20:12:47]

  * Learn about drafts in jekyll
    * I decided that to keep a file unpublished, I just won't add it to git.
      [2016-11-24 19:43:29]